getdock/public-docs/oauth.rst

 -------------

 Any new Partner application needs to be first set up with DOCK manually before any authentication or data exchange services can be used.
 Following are the one time set up steps for partners:

-Provide basic info like your application's name, logo and description.
+- Provide basic info like your application's name, logo and description.
-Provide these URLs: homepage, privacy policy and at least one callback URI.
+- Provide these URLs: homepage, privacy policy and at least one callback URI.
 The above information, except for the callback URIs, will be shown to the User at the Authorization Page.

-As a result of registering, you will be given a ``client_id`` and a ``client_secret`` that you will need to use to authenticate your requests to our API.
+- As a result of registering, you will be given a ``client_id`` and a ``client_secret`` that you will need to use to authenticate your requests to our API.
 Please be aware that we do not store your ``client_secret``.
 You need to save it somewhere safe as soon as you get it since we cannot retrieve it back for you if you lose it.
-In that event a new set of client id/secret will have to be created for you.
+In that event a new set of client id/secret will have to be created.

 Basic Client Integration Flow